Haoming02/sd-webui-diffusion-cg/README.md

 <br><code>Off | On</code><br>
 </p>

+## Settings
+In the `Diffusion CG` section of the **Settings** tab, you can make either feature default to Enabled, as well as setting the Stable Diffusion Version to start with.

 ## To Do
 - [ ] Parameter Settings
   - Though, I also want this to be a simple plug-and-use Extension